yopox/mdConvert/README.md

+# Markdown BG presentation
+Mardown BG (_.mdgb_) is an improvement of the existing [Mardown](https://fr.wikipedia.org/wiki/Markdown) language.

+It provides some more functionnalities and syntaxes which make it possible to generate a fresh, correct and nice .tex document.

+However you can find in the vanilla branch a .md -> .tex version of this project if you don't need Markdown BG improvements.

-# mdConvert
+# mdbgConvert
-Tool to convert .md to .tex
+Tool to convert .mdbg to .tex

 **What's handled :**
   - bold, italic, strikethrough